-A BMP "treatment train" incorporates several stormwater treatment mechanisms in sequence to enhance the treatment of runoff.
+A SCM "treatment train" incorporates several stormwater treatment mechanisms in sequence, like railcars in a train, to enhance the treatment of runoff.
 A series, rather than using a single method of treatment, improves the levels and reliability of pollutant removal.
-The effective life of a BMP can be extended by combining it with pretreatment BMPs, such as a vegetated filter strip or sediment forebay, to remove sediment prior to treatment in the downstream "units."
-Sequencing BMPs can also reduce the potential for re-suspension of settled sediments by reducing flow energy levels or providing longer flow paths for runoff.
+The effective life of a SCM can be extended by combining it with pretreatment SCMs, such as a vegetated filter strip or sediment forebay, to remove sediment prior to treatment in the downstream "units."
+Sequencing SCMs can also reduce the potential for re-suspension of settled sediments by reducing flow energy levels or providing longer flow paths for runoff.